Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 How long is the tip in contact with the cue ball?

 Some people think that what they do with their grip hand or follow through can change the tip contact time, but this is not the case (i.e., it is not possible to get a significant effect).
 Also, some people think a softer tip, which has a slightly longer contact time, can create more CB "reaction."
 This is not the case.
 The peak force isn't as large with a longer contact time (i.e., the force is spread out over a longer time).
 Therefore, the "hit" might "feel" slightly different to the player.
 However, the momentum effects (cue and ball speed changes) will still be the same, assuming the tips being compared have the same efficiency.
-Another thing that might be different is that a shorter contact time is usually associated with a harder tip, and a harder tip might have better efficiency, so the CB might have slightly more speed and spin with a harder tip for a given cue mass and speed.
-For more info and resources on these topics, see:
+Another thing that might be different is that a shorter contact time is usually associated with a harder tip, and a harder tip might have better efficiency, so the CB might have slightly more speed (with a given stroke) with a harder tip for a given cue mass and speed.
+And with more speed, less spin will be lost on the way to the OB or cushion, giving the impression that the hit created more spin.

 tip hardness effects